Sony Michel Player Prop Bets for NFL Week 17 | Los Angeles vs. Baltimore 1/2/2022

 Season Stats

-- The Rams have thrown the football in 59.1% of their plays from scrimmage this year while staying on the ground 40.9% of the time.
+- The Rams have called a pass in 59.1% of their plays from scrimmage this year while staying on the ground 40.9% of the time.
 This offensive attack ranks sixth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Michel's matchup with the Ravens.